Regular points of extremal subsets in Alexandrov spaces: Abstract

 \section{Abstract}

 We define regular points of an extremal subset in an Alexandrov space and study their basic properties.
-We show that a neighborhood of a regular point in an extremal subset is almost isometric to an open subset in the Euclidean space and that the set of regular points in an extremal subset has full measure and is dense.
+We show that a neighborhood of a regular point in an extremal subset is almost isometric to an open subset in Euclidean space and that the set of regular points in an extremal subset has full measure and is dense in it.
 These results actually hold for strained points in an extremal subset.
+Applications include the volume convergence of extremal subsets under a noncollapsing convergence of Alexandrov spaces, and the existence of a cone fibration structure of a metric neighborhood of the regular part of an extremal subset.
+In an appendix, a deformation retraction of a metric neighborhood of a general extremal subset is constructed.